 PhenoMeNal project use case

-The PhenoMeNal use case is very similar to the work that is ongoing to establish the ELIXIR Compute Platform:
+The PhenoMeNal use case is very similar to the work that is ongoing to establish the ELIXIR Computing Platform:

 Establish a cloud federation using technologies and possibly resources from the EGI Federated Cloud.
 Compatibility with the PhenoMeNal ‘micro-services’ architecture is of key importance here.